 Cosmetics from algae

 The idea for Berrichi originates from Berit Joosep from Estonia.
-Berit Joosep struggled with her own skin problems, had allergies and suffered from dry skin and inflammations.
+Berit struggled with skin problems, had allergies and suffered from dry skin and inflammations.
 This forced her to look for natural alternatives to over-the-counter skin care products.
 Her search for a compatible skin care product developed into a comprehensive quest to find the best of natural beauty traditions from all over the world.
 Berit Joosep believes that “clean and natural is the best for the skin”.
 And the Baltic Sea has untapped potential for natural products.
 The Estonian entrepreneur discovered the power of algae and super oils and needed to do research in order to develop a marketable product.

 A cooperation network brings product development forward